Hammerless: Hammerless technology

 A hammerless weapon is a modification of the original firing mechanism of firearms.
 Hammerless firearms do not feature an exposed firing hammer or firing “spur”.
 This feature is easily identifiable in the rear of the weapon's stock and requires the operator to manually “cock” it to arm the weapon.
 Rifles with an exposed firing hammer were frequently subjected to accidental discharges due to the exposed firing pin.
 With a hammerless weapon an internal firing pin reduced the risk of accidental discharge to the operator, because of the safety features of the internal firing pin.
-The rifle subsequently became capable of having a more rapid firing rate as well, because the operator no longer had to manually “cock” the weapon prior to each time the weapon was discharged.
-The exposed firing hammer was also frequently caught on clothing and interfered with the operator’s ability to aim accurately.
-The introduction of hammerless technology in rifles—and later on, pistols—greatly improved the safety, firing rate, and accuracy of firearms.
+The rifle and shotgun subsequently became capable of having a more rapid firing rate as well, because the operator no longer had to manually “cock” the exposed firing hammer(s) on the weapon prior to each time the weapon was discharged.
+The exposed firing hammer was also frequently caught on clothing and interfered with the operator's ability to aim accurately.
+The introduction of hammerless firearm technology in rifles and shotgun and later on, handguns greatly improved their safety, firing rate, and accuracy.

 The Savage Arms Company pioneered the use of hammerless technology in repeating rifles during the late nineteenth century, and this feature has carried on to the majority of firearms today.
 Compared to pistols and handguns of the nineteenth century, which had exposed firing hammers, weapons such as the Glock series have enclosed firing mechanisms that do not use an actual hammer.
 The firing pin is put under spring tension during cocking and the trigger simply releases the pin.
-Hammerless technology has increased the safety of firearms by reducing the risk of injury to the operator and by increasing the technological capabilities of a firearm's mechanics.
+Hammerless technology has increased the safety of firearms by reducing the risk of injury to the operator and by increasing the technological capabilities of a firearm's mechanical features.

 Hammerless firearms

-Pump shotguns
+Shotguns

 Early pump-action shotguns, like the lever-action rifles that preceded them, had exposed hammers.
-Most famous of these is probably the Winchester Model 1897.
-Like the double-barrelled shotguns, soon the early pump shotguns were replaced by models that enclosed the hammer completely in the action.
-Modern pump shotguns, with the exception of replicas of older exposed-hammer designs required in Cowboy action shooting, are all hammerless.
+The most famous of these is probably the Winchester Model 1897.
+Like the double-barrelled shotguns, soon, the early pump-action shotguns were replaced by models that enclosed the hammer completely in the action.
+Modern pump-action shotguns, with the exception of replicas of older exposed-hammer designs required in Cowboy action shooting, are all hammerless.

 Handguns

 While shotguns have gone almost entirely hammerless (inexpensive single-shot models being the main exception), handguns are available in significant numbers in many different forms, with or without exposed hammers.
-Striker-fired guns, which are becoming more common, have no hammer, while many guns that do have hammers, such as revolvers, are available with the hammer shrouded or with the spur bobbed off.
-To be able to conceal or bob the hammer of a revolver, it must be a double-action design, and most semi-automatic pistols with bobbed or concealed hammers are also double-action.
+Striker-fired guns, which are becoming more common, have no hammer, but they have a striker that is used as a firing pin instead, while many guns that do have hammers, such as revolvers, they are available with the hammer shrouded or with the hammer spur bobbed off.
+To be able to shroud or bob the hammer of a revolver or semi-automatic pistol, it must be of either a double-action or double-action only design.